Computing the matrix exponential and the Cholesky factor of a related finite horizon Gramian: Design of algorithm

 where $Q_{B^*} \in \mathbb{R}^{m \times n}$ and $\widetilde{B}^* \in \mathbb{R}^{n \times n}$.
 It is evident from the definition \eqref{eq:gramian} that

 It is therefore reasonable to assume that $m \leq n$, at least after initial pre-processing of the matrix $B$.
-Furthermore, the Gramian is invariant under similarity transforms.
-That is, given an invertible matrix $T$,
+Furthermore, it is common in implementations of the matrix exponential to use a so-called balancing transform, i.e.\ to select an invertible matrix $T$ and compute $e^A = Te^{T^{-1}AT}T^{-1}$.
+A similar idea could also be applied in the Gramian case, since the equality

-It is common in implementations of the matrix exponential to select $T$ as a so-called balancing transform.
+holds.
 However, the discussion of \cite[p.
-496]{AlMohy2009b} recommends that balancing should not be used by default, and is therefore not included as a pre-processing step of the algorithm proposed here.
+496]{AlMohy2009b} recommends that balancing should not be used by default, and this is therefore not included as a pre-processing step of the algorithm proposed here.
+Shifting the eigenvalues through a transformation of the form $A \to A - aI$ is not included either, since this is not compatible with the Gramian structure.

-\paragraph{Order adaptation.} In view of the conclusions of the error analysis of Section~\ref{sec:error-analysis}, modifications of the order adaption in the conventional algorithm \citep{Higham2005} are required.
+\paragraph{Order adaptation} In view of the conclusions of the backward error analysis, summarized in Theorem~\ref{thm:backward_error}, modifications of the order adaption in the conventional algorithm \cite{Higham2005} are required.
 Namely, as $\eta_q < \theta_q$ for $1 \leq q \leq 21$, the scaling parameter needs to be selected as

-Furthermore, in view of the discussion in Section~\ref{sec:rank}, the scaling parameter also needs to satisfy the bound \eqref{eq:full_rank_s}.
-Therefore, in order to avoid the over-scaling phenomena, it appears numerically advantageous to simply select the smallest $q$ that satisfies
+Furthermore, in view of Theorem~\ref{thm:controllable_subspace}, the scaling parameter also needs to satisfy the bound~\eqref{eq:full_rank_s}.
+Therefore, in order to avoid the over-scaling phenomena, it appears numerically advantageous to simply select the smallest $q$ that satisfies the inequalities

 for $q = 3, 5, 7, 9$.
 If no such $q$ is found then the order $13$ method is used and the scaling parameter is selected as